DuncanRitchie/velut-word-data-generator/README.md

 ## Input

-Each line of input must be a word, a tab, and the space-separated list of lemmata.
+Each line of input must be a word, whitespace, and the space-separated list of lemmata.
 For example:

 ```txt
 vocābulōrum	vocābulum